derlio/golang-study/en/The Laws of Reflection.md

 r = new(bytes.Buffer)
 //and so on
 ```
-It's important to be clear that whatever concrete value r may hold, `r`'s type is always io.Reader: Go is statically typed and the static type of r is io.Reader.
+It's important to be clear that whatever concrete value `r` may hold, `r`'s type is always `io.Reader`: Go is statically typed and the static type of `r` is `io.Reader`.

 An extremely important example of an interface type is the empty interface:
 ```